 Plan lightweight and compact meals and bring minimal toiletries.
 If you pack efficiently you can usually share one canister between two people for a two night trip.
 Planning for one canister per person (or perhaps two canisters between three people) is a bit more prudent.

 Most people choose to put the canister inside their pack as they are difficult (though not impossible) to strap to the outside.
 In camp, store your canisters away from your tent and kitchen area.
 Make sure they can’t be rolled away (or into the water!)
 Here are more tips about using a bear canister.

 If you plan to do multiple trips in areas where bear canisters are required, it’s easier to just buy your own instead of renting one.
 I own both the Garcia Machine Backpackers Cache and the Bear Vault.
 I prefer the Bear Vault since it has straight sides so it’s easier to pack, and it’s clear so you can see whats at the bottom.
 Check prices: MEC | REI | Amazon.

 Water Sources and Water Treatment on the Ozette Loop Trail

 There are few water sources on the trail: just the ones already mentioned at South Sand Point, Sand Point and Cape Alava.
-The water drains coastal swamps and can be quite tea coloured: some people prefer to add drink powder to their water to disguise the color.
+The water sources are coastal swamps and can be quite tea-colored.
+Some people prefer to add drink powder to their water to disguise the color.

 Further Reading and Maps for the Ozette Loop Trail